 Disclaimer: I don’t work for any studios, networks, or streaming companies, I work in the US media outside fandom and review TV shows.
 I’m a diehard fan who has spent years tracking this issue and can detect patterns.
 This series does NOT go into detail about movie licensing which is a separate issue.
 If you are a current or former employee of a studio, network, or streaming service and see an error that you can correct without getting in trouble, please email me at info at amandarareprescott dot com to get in touch.

 Part 1: Terminology Breakdown & UK Players.
 Part 2: US Players & Who Gets What, Why, and When.
-Part 3: Staying Ahead of the Release Curve.
+Part 3: Patterns of UK to US Pickups.

 Let’s begin with translating some of the industry and legal jargon into layman’s English: